345Mathieu543/fau-made/project/data-report.md

 ##### Data Structure

 - **Timestamp**: ISO 8601 format indicating the date and time.
-- Weather Condition: String describing the weather (e.g., "rain").
-- Temperature: Floating point number for the current temperature.
-- Min Temperature: Floating point number for the minimum temperature.
 - **Pedestrians Count**: Integer for the total number of pedestrians.
-- Unverified: Boolean indicating if the data is verified.
-- Details: Nested dictionary containing:
-  - Counts of pedestrians moving left-to-right (ltr) and right-to-left (rtl).
-  - Counts of adult and child pedestrians, further divided into ltr and rtl.
-  - A list of zones, each with its own pedestrian counts and demographics.
-- Incidents: List (empty in this case).
-- Permissions: List of access permissions.
-- GeoJSON: Dictionary representing geographic data in GeoJSON format.
+- ...

-*Only the bolt attributes were used for this project.*
+*Only attributes used for this project are listed.*

 ##### Data Quality

-- Accuracy:
-  - Data appears accurate and detailed, with specific counts for various categories.
-  - Potentially verified by the *unverified* flag.
+- Accuracy: Data appears accurate and detailed, with specific counts for various categories.
+Potentially verified by the *unverified* flag.
-- Completeness:
-  - Comprehensive data with detailed breakdowns.
-  - The *unverified* flag indicates potential gaps or unconfirmed data.
+- Completeness: Comprehensive data with detailed breakdowns.
+The *unverified* flag indicates potential gaps or unconfirmed data.
-- Consistency:
-  - Structured and consistent format across entries.
-  - Consistent use of temperature and pedestrian count units.
+- Consistency: Structured and consistent format across entries and consistent use of temperature and pedestrian count units.
-- Timeliness:
-  - Recent data with timestamps indicating when the data was recorded.
+- Timeliness: Recent data with timestamps indicating when the data was recorded.
-- Relevancy:
-  - Detailed information relevant to pedestrian and weather analysis.
-  - Breakdown by zones and demographic categories adds context and specificity.
+- Relevancy: Detailed information relevant to pedestrian and weather analysis.
+Breakdown by zones and demographic categories adds context and specificity.

 The HyStreet data source provides well-structured and detailed data, suitable for easy querying and in-depth analysis.